Trump Organization settles lawsuit over DC hotel payments tied to inauguration | Politics

 The hotel will be converted to a Waldorf Astoria, and Trump's name will come down.
 In light of the sale, "we have reached a settlement to end all litigation with Democrat Attorney General Racine," Trump, a Republican, said in a statement provided by his company.

 "This was yet another example of weaponizing Law Enforcement against the Republican Party and, in particular, the former President of the United States," Trump added.
 "So bad for our Country!"
-The $750,000 will go to two nonprofits that support youth in Washington, D.C.
+The inaugural committee and its insurer decided that settling would avoid the higher cost of litigating Racine's "baseless allegations," and the committee now plans to wind down its affairs, its lawyer Lee Blalack said in a statement.

 In November 2019, Trump paid $2 million to settle claims by New York Attorney General Letitia James that he misused his namesake charitable foundation.
 She said this resulted in funds being used to advance his 2016 presidential campaign and pay for a $10,000 portrait of Trump, among other expenses.